SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 * For the `PubSubPlusEventBroker` custom resource (deployment configuration) parameter options, refer to the [PubSub+ Event Broker Operator Parameters Reference]().
 * For version-specific information, refer to the [Operator Release Notes]()

 This guide is focused on deploying the event broker using the Operator, which is the preferred way to deploy.
-Note that a legacy way of [Helm-based deployment]() is also supported.
+Note that the legacy way of [Helm-based deployment](https://github.com/SolaceProducts/pubsubplus-kubernetes-quickstart) is also supported but out of scope for this document.

 Contents: